resema/Notepad/_posts/2018-02-01-an-opengl-based-tiny-renderer.md

 {% highlight cpp lineos %}
 // if only one src code then sz=1 and length omitted glShaderSource(id, sz, pointer_to_code, length);
+// compile the src
 glCompileShader(id);
+// to check for invalid values or errors glGetShaderiv(id, flag, pointer_to_buffer);
 {% endhighlight %}